Silence and Fear in Ottawa Canada

 As a Neighbourhood Watch block captain, I tried at the time to find out enough of what had happened to advise my members, and was told by the police, in no uncertain terms, to "move on".
 Total silence ensued, not a word from the police or from media.
 Panic spread - was this a drug gang murder in our quiet community?
 Something even worse?
 Soon, not just parents of young children, but the entire community was on edge.

 The problem is, that left a community in panic.
 And, no one was taking that into account, except Neighbourhood Watch.
 I issued a statement through NW channels, "The body found in Uplands Park was a suicide, not the victim of an assault".
 Fortunately, I'm well enough respected here that the community accepted it, and returned to normal.
-Nothing private was released - although I could have easily found out more details, to this day I don't know the sex or age, let alone name, of the victim.
+Nothing private was released - although I could have easily found out more details, to this day I don't know the age, let alone name, of the victim.
 That wasn't necessary in order that my community feel safe.

 If people are to feel safe in our community, their feelings have to be taken into account by our police.
 It's irrelevant that we live in one of the safest communities in one of the safest cities in the world, if people don't feel that way.
 The police should have issued that notice late the afternoon of the occurrence, when they determined that it was a suicide.